Why Do You Need a SaaS Business Broker? What is a SaaS business?

 The world is going digital, and organizations that don’t make the transition will be quickly left behind.
-Along with the rise of the internet came the rise of SaaS (software as a service) companies and thereby the SaaS business broker.
+Along with the rise of the internet came the rise of SaaS (software as a service) companies.
 SaaS companies emerged as a competing business model to traditional desktop applications.
-SaaS products deliver cloud-based services that are accessed through a web browser.
+SaaS products deliver cloud-based services like auto provisioning that are accessed through a web browser.
 These live in sharp contrast to desktop applications that are downloaded onto the user’s computers.
 You can see the difference in the two types of applications if you compare Google Sheets (cloud-based, accessed through a browser) to Microsoft Excel (a desktop application that you download onto your PC).

 Another benefit of SaaS applications is easier access to business data and easier use of data and analytics.
 Since desktop applications are stored locally, data is stored locally.
 This means in order to centralize data and make it easily accessible, organizations need to invest in their own cloud storage and set up guardrails to ensure they don’t lose their data.
-In contrast, since SaaS applications live in the cloud, data is automatically stored and backed-up in the cloud with no additional effort needed from the user.
+You can head to the Computerbilities, Inc. site to learn more about the best option to choose for data storage.
+In contrast, since SaaS applications live in the cloud, data is automatically stored and backed up in the cloud with no additional effort needed from the user.
 The centralized cloud-based storage of data leads to easier use of analytics.
-The data can be leveraged to find inefficiencies in the business, identify potential high-earning products and services, and answer many other business questions.
+The data can be leveraged to find inefficiencies in the business, identify potential high-earning products and services, and answer any other business questions.

 Another downside of the SaaS business model is a longer sales cycle.
 Desktop applications usually have users that pay to download the application.
 SaaS applications often have to offer free versions of their product to attract users, and then slowly convert those users to paying customers over the course of several months.
 This means that a SaaS business needs to be liquid enough to be able to handle the lag time between acquiring a user and converting that user into a customer.
 There will also be users that never convert into customers.